 VEC employs Integrated Vegetation Management (IVM), a system of managing plant communities that considers a combination of methods to control undesirable vegetation and that includes biological, chemical, cultural and physical (e.g. mechanical and manual) methods of control.
 In general, physical and/or chemical control methods are the most appropriate and most frequently used vegetation control options for utility rights-of-way.
-The retention of low-growing, compatible vegetation will inhibit the future growth of incompatible species and is therefore considered a form of biological control.
+The retention of low-growing, compatible vegetation inhibits the future growth of incompatible species and is therefore considered a form of biological control.
 Other biological controls (e.g. grazing by animals) and cultural controls (e.g. using fire to eliminate undesirable vegetation) have limited application and are seldom used.
 (See section below for more information on herbicide application.)

 Before doing vegetation management work on an individual’s property, VEC or the contractor who is doing the work makes every reasonable effort to contact the property owner before starting work.
-In cases where VEC or contractors have not been able to notify landowners in person, maintenance activities will not take place for a minimum of five days after a message is left (either phone or hang tag).
-If five days have passed and the member has not made contact with the specified foreperson maintenance activities will take place without any further notice.
+In cases where VEC or contractors have not been able to notify landowners in person, maintenance activities will not take place for a minimum of five days after a message is left (via phone, email or hang tag).
+If five days have passed and the member has not made contact with the specified foreperson, maintenance activities will take place without any further notice.

 A reasonable effort will be made to identify property owners at locations where there is not a nearby residence.

 When applying herbicides, VEC conducts general notification to landowners according to Vermont Public Service Board Rule 3.6 and the Vermont Regulations for the Control of Pesticides.
 Property owners who live within 1,000 feet of a utility right-of-way may be eligible to receive mail notifications before herbicide treatment.
-To apply, property owners are required to fill out an Herbicide Use Notification Coupon.
+To apply, property owners are required to fill out an Herbicide Public Notice Coupon.
 In addition, VEC Vegetation Management staff provides contractors with the physical address of all individuals who have requested that herbicides not be utilized on their property.

 The contractor is responsible for making personal contact with each individual who has requested that herbicides not be used and meeting with them to clearly identify their property lines on the ground prior to any adjacent herbicide applications.
 In instances where the contractor cannot identify and/or contact a property owner, the contractor will work with VEC's Vegetation Management staff to determine the appropriate course of action prior to any herbicide application.

 Brush, branches and woody debris from pruning and removal operations along roadsides and within manicured lawns will be chipped.
 In all other areas, the brush will be moved away from the poles, out from under the conductors and windrowed (placed in a long, low heap or pile) off to the side.
 Trees, which have been cut remain the property of the landowner and will be left on site.
 Trees that appear to contain log products will be left in long lengths (except when it is necessary to take them down in smaller sections) and all other wood will be blocked up and piled unless directed otherwise by the member.

-VEC's forestry staff includes a Society of American Foresters Certified Forester and an International Society of Arboriculture Certified Arborist.
+VEC's Vegetation Management staff includes a Society of American Foresters Certified Forester and an International Society of Arboriculture Certified Arborist.
 For more information, please contact Sara Packer, VEC Transmission and Distribution Vegetation Management Program Manager at [email protected].